DrikDrik/sber-movqgan-project/README.md

 All needed requirements located in requirements.txt

-'pipeline' folder contains importing original MoVQGAN architetcture including special algorithms to shift datasets with its' encoder into latent space and to save .zip files containing it.
+The 'pipeline' folder contains importing original MoVQGAN architetcture including special algorithms to shift datasets with its' encoder into latent space and to save .zip files containing it.
 Also there is a possibility to load the raw aligned Celeba dataset before shifting into latent space.

 The 'Models' folder containts each model i use with every dependent module and class.